SneakyPrompt: Jailbreaking Text-to-image Generative Models: Evaluation

-\subsection{RQ3: Study of different parameter selection}
+\subsection{RQ3: Study of Different Parameter Selection}

-In this research question, we study how different parameters---including the reward function, shadow text encoder, semantic similarity threshold, and search space---affect the overall performance of \sys.
+In this research question, we study how different parameters affect the overall performance of \sys.

-\para{Reward function.} We have two variants of the reward function, one based on cosine similarity between generated image and word embedding of input prompt and the other based on $l_2$ distance between text embeddings of original and adversarial prompts.
-Table~\ref{tab: rq3} shows the comparison between two reward functions: cosine similarity results in a higher bypass rate and a better image quality for both one-time and reuse attacks, while $l_2$ distance results in a smaller number of online queries.
+\para{Reward Function.} We have two variants of the reward function, one based on cosine similarity between embedding of the generated image and embedding of the target prompt, and the other based on $\ell_2$ distance between embeddings of the target and adversarial prompts.
+Table~\ref{tab: rq3} shows the comparison between the two reward functions: cosine similarity results in a higher bypass rate and a better image semantic similarity for both one-time and re-use attacks, while $\ell_2$ distance results in a smaller number of online queries.

-\para{Shadow text encoder.} Table~\ref{tab: rq3-2} shows the impact of different shadow text encoders $\mathcal{\hat{E}}$, particularly when $\mathcal{\hat{E}} = \mathcal{E}$ and $\mathcal{\hat{E}} \neq \mathcal{E}$.
+\para{Shadow Text Encoder.} Table~\ref{tab: rq3-2} shows the impact of different shadow text encoders $\mathcal{\hat{E}}$, particularly when $\mathcal{\hat{E}} = \mathcal{E}$ and $\mathcal{\hat{E}} \neq \mathcal{E}$.
 We have two observations.
-First, $\mathcal{\hat{E}} = \mathcal{E}$ improves the image quality with a smaller FID score for both one-time and re-use attacks and especially for one-time.
+First, $\mathcal{\hat{E}} = \mathcal{E}$ improves the image semantic similarity with a smaller FID score for both one-time and re-use attacks and especially for one-time.
 The reason is the same text encoder adopted by the attacker results in the same text embedding as the internal result of text-to-image models, used to guide the semantics of image generation, which provides a more precise semantic compared with a different text encoder.
 The relatively smaller improvement for re-use FID score is because of the disturbance of the random seed.
-Second, there is no significant difference in the number of bypass rates and online queries. \sysr achieves a 100\% bypass rate with both shadow text encoders for the one-time performance and achieves around 70\% for re-use performance with different random seeds involved.
+Second, there is no significant difference in bypass rates and the number of online queries. \sysr achieves a 100\% bypass rate with both shadow text encoders for the one-time performance and achieves around 70\% for re-use performance with different random seeds involved.
 The number of queries is also similar because they use the same similarity threshold $\delta$.